 - Phaedra can also be quite a sight for first-time players.
 The tallest of the quadrupedal colossi, its ribs are clearly exposed to the air, its legs and movement resemble those of a crab, and its eyes are notably large.
 When you stab it, unlike most other colossi, it screams rather loudly.

-- Dirge.
-When it gets close enough, it'll open its huge, creepy blank eyes and if you don't shoot them in time, it'll leap into the air and unhinge its jaw while diving at you, often knocking you down and damaging you in the process.
+- When it gets close enough, it'll open its huge, creepy blank eyes and if you don't shoot them in time, it'll leap into the air and unhinge its jaw while diving at you, often knocking you down and biting a good chunk out of your life meter in the process.
 Combine that with the panicky music and you've got one seriously terrifying boss.
 And it never stops chasing you...

 - Most colossi are peaceful when you first encounter them, usually making no effort to attack you until you strike first or get too close.
 The second you set foot in Dirge's cavern, this sand snake wants you dead.